The Perth Royal Show is a national show so wineries from all over Australia, with hugely varying climates and growing conditions enter their top wine.

 We'll be talking about tasting notes, food pairing, and in particular ageing fortified, the fortification process & how the Swan Valley is unique for its dessert wines.

-By popular demand from our last Livestream, Upper Reach will be doing this weeks FREE Live Tasting Class that will explore Sparkling Wine in all its GLORY.
+By popular demand from our last Livestream, Upper Reach will be doing a Free Live Tasting Class that will explore Sparkling Wine in all its GLORY.

 We will take a look at: